Article updated: January 25, 2023

 Stream view settings and refresh intervals

-In the top left of your streams, select the arrow next to the refresh button to change the refresh interval.
+Select the arrow next to the refresh button to change the refresh interval.

 This determines how often Hootsuite searches for new content to display (as it becomes available).
 You can also manually refresh individual boards, regardless of the auto refresh interval, with the Refresh All button.
 When a board is refreshed manually, every stream in that board gets updated.